TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 Home Assistant 2026.6 or newer.
 That is the version the blueprint is verified on.

-If you use the responsive or lighter detection modes, you will also need to create a Timer helper to act as the heartbeat clock.
-Minimal mode does not need one.
+If you use responsive detection mode, you will also need to create a Timer helper to act as the heartbeat clock.
+Light mode does not need one.

+No template binary_sensor is required.
+The blueprint no longer expects you to build a restart guard sensor on your own; the post-start block window is handled internally.

 ## Step 1: Import the Blueprint